Tournier

-Definition

-Tourné, Tournier, Torner, Torné are names that refer to the trade of turning (Latin tornator), but could also be designated to the guardian of a tower, a jailer (old French Tornier).
+Tournier, Torner, Tourné and Torné are names that refer to the trade of turning (Latin tornator), but could also be designated to the guardian of a tower, a jailer (old French Tornier).
 Le Turnier is a name that could be met in the Morbihan.
 Tournier seems to be a variant of the job of a turning.

 Tournier is a surname, and may refer to;